State of Motorcycle Rallies

 During the bubble in motorcycle sales and the "Biker Boom" there were all time highs in sales of products at rallies.
 Now with so many products available that are used combined with a poor economy, a lot of the people still riding now opt to buy used products.
 This causes a downward spiral: less revenue for manufacturers and vendors means a lower number of them that can afford to go rallies, which lowers the revenue for rally promoters to spend on marketing and attractions, so less people show up, etc.

-Companies selling new motorcycles also have had lower sales because there are so many great deals because on the gigantic number of bikes that are available as the result of the end of the "Boom" and the poor economy.
-Subsequently, there are fewer companies attending rallies which hurts the promoters' ability to market their event, and lowers the number of people because they have less money to spend in general and even more so on an event with fewer attractions.
+Companies selling new motorcycles also have had lower sales because there are so many great deals because on the gigantic number of bikes that is available as the result of the end of the "Boom" and the poor economy.
+Subsequently, there are fewer companies attending rallies which hurts the promoters' ability to market their event, and lowers the number of people because they have less money to spend in general and even less on an event with fewer attractions.

 All of this ends up being a game of the survival of the fittest for rallies and companies selling products.
 Although the increase in gas prices might have helped some companies to survive a little longer, the rise in revenue was short lived and companies continue to have to merger, adapt, or go out of business.
 The stronger rallies and companies will survive the poor economy and the overabundance of used motorcycles and parts.